nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 #!/usr/bin/node
 ```

-Above we are explicitly giving the absolute path of interpreter but not all OS have `node` in it's bin folder but all have `env` so you can tell OS to run env with node as parameter:
+Above, we are explicitly giving the absolute path of interpreter.
+Not all operating systems have `node` in the bin folder, but all should have `env`.
+You can tell the OS to run `env` with node as parameter:

 ```bash
 #!/usr/bin/env node